Complex Regional Pain Syndrome (CRPS)

 A transcutaneous electrical nerve stimulator (TENS) unit sometimes can help to relieve pain.
 This small, battery-operated device is thought to work by blocking nerve impulses.
 Biofeedback also can help to control pain, blood flow and skin temperature.

-Simple measures such as applying heat or cold are controversial.
+Simple measures such as applying heat or cold may help.
 Applying cold might relieve pain temporarily.
 But ice may worsen the symptoms of CRPS later on.
 The response to heat also varies.

 For severe pain or pain that does not respond to other treatment, your doctor may recommend a nerve block.
 During this procedure, an injection of a numbing agent is administered near the affected nerves or alongside the spinal column to block the nerves of the sympathetic nervous system.
 It usually is done as a series of three to five injections over seven to 14 days.
 If the numbing is effective, a more permanent procedure called a sympathectomy may be done.
 In this procedure, the nerves are destroyed with chemicals or by surgery.